Elyott/focus_app/README.md

+Fogas is a focus app that is simple and super effective.

+The user sets a timer then they can no longer use their phone because if they leave the app their phone will make fart noises.
+Embarrassment will be too great.
+Their phone is essentially in a timeout, which allows the user to focus on other work without being deistracted.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).